villano-lab/n-elec-scattering/README.md

 **3-Flux Modeling**: This directory focuses on modeling the energy distribution and transformation of neutron fluxes.
 It bridges raw source term outputs from `0-Simulation-Inputs` with physical predictions of how these neutrons interact and produce detectable signals:

-- SCDMS_flux: Contains Jupyter notebooks and reference data used to construct, transform, and validate neutron flux models.
+- **SCDMS_flux**: Contains Jupyter notebooks and reference data used to construct, transform, and validate neutron flux models.
 This includes lab-to-center-of-mass transformations, energy spectrum visualization, symbolic calculations, and mass reference tables.

-- saved_data: Stores precomputed neutron recoil spectra (`dRdEr`) in HDF5 format, which can be used for fast downstream analysis without re-running computationally expensive flux convolution calculations.
+- **saved_data**: Stores precomputed neutron recoil spectra (`dRdEr`) in HDF5 format, which can be used for fast downstream analysis without re-running computationally expensive flux convolution calculations.

 These flux modeling tools are central to predicting and comparing event rates from different neutron sources in various experimental environments.